Luka-D/GameOfLife/README.md

 # GameOfLife

-Conway's Game of Life in implemented in Python with a simple TKinter GUI.
+Conway's Game of Life implemented in Python with a simple TKinter GUI.

 Code for the Grid from Arthur Vaïsse on Stack Overflow.